Why CPAP battery compatibility matters

 Philips DreamStation 2

-Runs on 12V DC, which opens up more battery options since 12V is the most common portable battery voltage.
+The DreamStation 2 runs on 12V DC, which opens up more battery options since 12V is the most common portable battery voltage.
+For tested options, see our best battery for DreamStation 2 guide.

 - Input: 12V DC